Applications are now closed

 Under Prop 207, justice reinvestment programs are broadly defined and do not have to relate to drug arrests.
 Your programs can focus on public and behavioral health, restorative justice, jail diversion, workforce development, addressing the underlying causes of crime, reducing drug-related arrests and the state’s prison population, or the restoration of civil rights and expungement of criminal records.

 Fiscal manager: Maricopa County Department of Health (MCDPH) has contracted with Just Communities Arizona (JCA) to serve as the fiscal manager of its Justice Reinvestment Grants.
-In 2024, a total of $175,000 will be awarded via grants to nonprofits or community-based organizations located and operating in Maricopa County.
+In 2026, a total of $500,000 in new grants will be awarded (contingent on funding approval from MCDPH) to nonprofits or community-based organizations located and operating in Maricopa County.

 Before You APply